Colorado Springs Sex Crime Lawyers

 Protecting You Against Unlawful Prosecution in Colorado Springs

 Being accused of sexual assault or another sex crime can be traumatic, but taking immediate action is necessary to protect your legal rights.
 Timothy R. Bussey, aggressive Colorado Springs sex crime attorney and founder of The Bussey Law Firm, P.C., is a former prosecutor and experienced in developing strong defenses on behalf of his clients.
 Mr. Bussey will conduct a thorough investigation of your case and present strong evidence in your favor.
-To speak to an attorney about your particular circumstances, call us today at (719) 475-2555 for a free consultation.
+To speak to an attorney about your particular circumstances, including indeterminate sentencing, call us today at (719) 475-2555 for a free consultation.

 - Sex Crime Blogs

 - Colorado Considers a Bill to Increase Penalties for Certain Sex-Offense Convictions

 - Colorado Statutes - CBI: Sex Offender Registry